-CRNA Name: (include first, last) I have wor rked with this instr ructor (circle) Student Level: <5 times 5-10 times >10 times
+CRNA Name: (include first, last) I have wor I have worked with this instructor (circle) <5 times 5-10 times >10 times

 Select the score that best describes this individual in each of the 4 categories.
 Examples of desired behaviors are listed.